topfreegames/podium/docs/API.md

   ### Create or Update a Member Score
   `PUT /l/:leaderboardID/members/:memberPublicID/score`

+  ##### optional query string
+  * prevRank=[true|false]
+    * if set to true, it will also return the previous rank of the player in the leaderboard, -1 if the player didn't exist in the leaderboard
+    * e.g. `PUT /l/:leaderboardID/members/:memberPublicID/score?prevRank=true`
+    * defaults to "false"

   Atomically creates a new member within a leaderboard or if member already exists in leaderboard, update their score.

   Leaderboard ID should be a valid [leaderboard name](leaderboard-names.html) and memberPublicID should be a unique identifier for the member associated with the score.